Residential and Commercial Real Estate

 Set Rent, Due Date, and Late Fee Architecture

 State the monthly rent in dollars, identify the due date, define the grace period, and fix the late fee schedule.
-Most state statutes cap the late fee at a percentage of the monthly rent or at a specific dollar amount; the cap varies by jurisdiction.
+Many state statutes cap the late fee at a percentage of the monthly rent or at a specific dollar amount; the cap varies by jurisdiction.
 Address NSF fees for returned checks and the rent-acceleration consequences of repeated late payment.
-The discipline that goes into a how-to-write-a-loan-contract-agreement walkthrough on amortization and default also applies here: every dollar number must be unambiguous.
+Every dollar figure here — base rent, grace period, late fee, NSF charge — must be unambiguous, because a court enforces only what the instrument actually states.

 5. Step 05